François Linke: Career

 Linke's stand would have appeared refreshingly new to contemporary onlookers, the traditional designs of the eighteenth century melting seamlessly into an exuberant naturalism.
 The Revue described Linke's style as "entièrement nouveaux" and noted "This opinion is universally accepted.
 Linke's stand is the biggest show in the history of art furniture in the year 1900."

-It is perhaps the most extraordinary and remarkable aspect of Linke’s personal history that he produced such expensive and luxurious furniture of exquisite quality for the 1900 exhibition without any commission or any potential buyer in mind.
-At a time when other more established furniture businesses such as those of Beurdeley and Dasson were closing down, he made a huge investment in his stand and the furniture he supplied for it.
-Linke recognised that to move his business forward, he needed to appeal to a more international clientele and the new emerging rich, who were at this time amassing fortunes on an unprecedented scale.
+Linke produced furniture for the 1900 exhibition without any commission or any potential buyer in mind.
+At a time when other more established furniture businesses such as those of Beurdeley and Dasson were closing down, he made a large investment in his stand and the furniture he supplied for it.
+Linke recognised that to move his business forward, he needed to appeal to a more international clientele and the new emerging rich, who were at this time amassing large fortunes.

 For this reason, he gambled everything he had on his display for the 1900 exhibition.
 Had this not succeeded, he would almost certainly have succumbed to bankruptcy.
 Linke’s notebook records visitors to his stand from England, Europe, the Americas, Egypt and Japan, including: the King of Sweden, three visits from the King of Belgium, Prince Radziwill, the Prince d’Arenberg, the Comte Alberic du Chastel, Miss Anna May Gould, the American heiress, distinguished furniture makers and the President of France, Emile Loubet.
 This risky endeavour was a resounding success, and with his reputation established, La Maison Linke became the pre-eminent furniture house until the outset of the Second World War.

 The technical brilliance of his work and the artistic change that it represented was never to be repeated.
 His showrooms expanded into prestigious premises in Paris in the Place Vendôme, as well as the Faubourg St. Antoine, where his workshop had been established.
 He embarked on many important commissions in the years up to the outbreak of the First World War, making and designing furniture for leading international industrialists and bankers.

 After the First World War, Linke undertook the extraordinary commission to furnish the Ras El Tin Palace in Alexandria for King Fuad of Egypt, possibly the largest single furniture commission ever conceived, eclipsing even Versailles.
 Linke flourished and remained active until the middle years of the 1930s and died in 1946.